jar398/listtools/doc/guide.md

 `359` then the string `gbid:359` will be placed in the `managed_id` column.
 This will then be used for matching operations (well... not currently... but it has done so in the past).

+### find_taxa

+Locates the Darwin Core Taxon file within a .zip file.
+Let `A.dump/` be a directory containing the files resulting from unzipping the .zip file.
+Then:

+    src/find_taxa.py A.dump

+writes the name of the taxon file within the .zip file, e.g.

+    A.dump/Taxon.tsv

+It's usually clear by inspection which file is the taxon file, but spelling details vary.
+This command is intended for use in scripts.

+The taxon file is suitable as input to `clean.py`:

+    src/clean.py `src/find_taxa.py A.dump`

+TBD: This currently operates by examining file names heuristically.
+But it really ought to look in the meta.xml file, which provides the taxon file name explicitly.

 ### extract_names